atacolak/r-markdown-documentation/README.md

 # Disclaimer: Materials, such as datasets, structure and parts shown in this documentation belong to Deakin University, and I am not allowed to publish such materials publicly online.
 This repository is created solely for employers to gain information regarding my knowledge in R programming language.
+All responsibility regarding keeping this documentation private belongs to the viewer.

 # Applications of Classification, Clustering, Data Wrangling and Computations Using R Markdown